-SEO efforts, you should first and foremost try to organize your website architecture having your visitors and their benefits in mind.
+Besides spreading ranking power around your website, internal linking is used for easier navigation.
+While it’s true that internal links are of key importance to your SEO efforts , you should first and foremost try to organize your website architecture having your visitors and their benefits in mind.
 So, by adding internal links to your website, you’re directing your users towards other relevant resources you’ve created on the topic they’re interested in.
 Such an approach boosts the value of every piece of your content and helps your visitors find all the information they need, thus increasing engagement.

 A great user experience translates into more website visitors converted into paying customers for your business.
 If you don’t offer your potential customers what they need and expect, your competitors will, so make sure to optimize your website and make it, above all, user-friendly.